Moderate change in trend US stocks, T-bonds, US Dollar

 (Stocks potentially respond to all events).

-B. 12/17 AC – Full Moon at Apogee in Gemini.
-Major Change in Trend Financials, Grains, & Precious Metals.
+F. 12/28 AC - Geo Jupiter enters Pisces.
+Major change in trend COMMODITY INDEX, Oats, OIL, Soybeans.

-C. 12/17 AC – Venus in Capricorn turns Retrograde.
-Major change in trend Cattle, Coffee, Copper, Cotton, Sugar, and Wheat.
+G. 12/31 AC – New Moon in Capricorn at Perigee.
+Major change in trend Financials, Grains, Precious Metals and especially Coffee.

 Stock market key dates